filipsnastins/tomodachi-testcontainers/docs/getting-started/testing-asynchronous-systems.md

 !!! danger

-    This approach will work for just a couple of tests; however, the tests will become slow on a larger scale due to unnecessary waiting.
+    This approach works; however, tests will become slow on a larger scale due to unnecessary waiting.
     For example, in a test suite of 60 test cases, there'll be an additional 60 seconds of waiting.

 ```py title="tests/test_app.py" hl_lines="23"